 As you take a look at our curriculum, you will appreciate a strong focus on primary care, that realizes the mental-bio-social-economic model of healthcare delivery.
 Additionally, because our residents practice in a hospital system that is nationally recognized, and train among some of the top pediatric and adult specialists in their fields, a fair portion of our graduates choose sub-specialties upon graduation.
 At the completion of their residency, our graduates will be prepared to begin a career as a leader in their chosen field.

 Our training ground is composed of five hospitals centrally located in the heart of mid-town Detroit.
 Medical experiences are supplemented by level one trauma centers in both Pediatrics and Internal Medicine at the Children's Hospital of Michigan and Detroit Receiving Hospital.
 The DMC Hospital system serves the City of Detroit and Southeastern Michigan as a beacon light and safety net of health for the citizens of the region.
 We are surrounded by history both within the walls of our institution and on the streets of the City of Detroit.
 Examples of such history include the first mechanical heart transplant which was performed at Harper Hospital.
 Children's Hospital is the site and the origin of the AAP.
 Wayne State and DMC surgeons were the first to research and educate modern treatment of resuscitation in trauma home and abroad.
-Lastly, the WSU Medical School has been the home of some of the most famous physicians like Dr. Coombs and the birthplace of retrovirus therapy.
+Lastly, the WSU Medical School has been the home of some of the most famous physicians like Dr. Coombs and the birthplace of antiretroviral therapy.

-If you are inspired by pathology, want to fine tune your communication skills, be a part of a health system that leads the country in medical informatics, work within a community where you will be valued, and learn from a committed faculty who not only teach you but laugh and learn with you, then we look forward to meeting and hearing from you.
+If you are inspired by pathology, want to fine tune your communication skills, be a part of a health system that leads the country in medical informatics, work within a community where you will be valued, and learn from a committed faculty who not only teach you but laugh and learn with you, then we look forward to hearing from you.
 We are The Wayne State University Med-Peds Program!